 Pitfalls of the Contract for Deed

-An unrecorded contract for deed will go undetected in a property search.
-File a copy of your contract for deed or an affidavit of equitable interest in your local Register of Deeds or Registrar of Titles office to alert others of your interest in the property.
+An unrecorded contract for deed will go undetected in a property search, and it can also cause issues since you usually can't insure such deeds.
+So, you'll want to file a copy of your contract for deed or an affidavit of equitable interest in your local Register of Deeds or Registrar of Titles office to alert others of your interest in the property.

 An avid gardener, crafter and artist, Elaine Bolen turned her love for art into a BFA degree from the University of Kansas.
 Bolen became self-employed in real estate and worked in a nursery.
 An interest in sewing and crafting led her to sell items in arts and craft shows.